Ben Kallos: Land use

 In 2015, Kallos worked with ProPublica and a whistle blower on an investigation that found 50,000 affordable apartments that were not registered by landlords who were receiving tax breaks, and might have been charging tenants too much rent.
 Kallos authored legislation to force landlords receiving tax benefits for affordable housing to register every unit and allow anyone to apply for them online.
 The law passed in 2017, requiring most landlords in New York City to register their affordable housing.
-In 2020, as part of the legislation, the city began to add back hundreds of thousands of existing affordable apartments and launched an affordable housing portal, Housing Connect.
+In 2020, as part of the legislation, the city launched an affordable housing portal, Housing Connect.

-Kallos has advocated against the construction of new luxury tower developments in New York City.
-In 2015, Kallos organized a community initiative to fight a proposed 950-foot "supertower" that would expand the neighborhood known as Billionaire's Row.
-In 2016, Kallos joined a grass roots rezoning effort to prevent the construction of more supertowers to protect existing affordable housing.
-This rezoning effort successfully halted the construction of another luxury skyscraper in 2017.
+Kallos has advocated against the construction of new luxury housing towers in New York City.
+In 2016, Kallos advocated for rezoning to block the construction of a new luxury residential tower that would have negatively impacted the views of residents of a neighboring luxury building.
 Kallos led a rezoning that banned the use of mechanical voids as a loophole for luxury housing developments to exceed height limitations by "give billionaires better views".

-He opposed legislation that would weaken the city's landmarks law in 2015.
+He opposed legislation that would require the city's landmarks board to act on proposed additions to the list of landmarks within a one or two year period.
 In 2017, Kallos authored laws to reform a zoning relief board and force developers to honor commitments for promised public spaces.
-In 2019, Kallos opened supportive housing for homeless women and children in the Upper East Side.
+In 2019, Kallos opened supportive housing for homeless women and children on the Upper East Side.
 He advocated for opening a new safe haven shelter in his district in 2021.